Azure/enterprise-azureai/README.md

 azd init
 ```

 It will prompt you to provide a name that will later be used in the name of the deployed resources.
-If your not logged into Azure, it will also prompt you to first login.
+If you're not logged into Azure, it will also prompt you to first login.

 ```shell
 azd auth login